sms13/Mone-Carlo-Simulation-Models/README.md

 For those who prefer Python to R, Newsvendor.ipynb is a Python/Jupter Notebook version of the Newsvendor problem.

 MC_Simulation_Examples_app.R is a Shiny app that includes both the Newvendor example on one tab, and the Project Management simulation example on another tab.
 Project Management_Example.csv is an example file that can be uploaded in the "file upload" mode of the Project Management Simulation.
+A published version of this Shiny app is here: https://sms13.shinyapps.io/MC_Examples/